VOTE BY MAIL

 - The requester’s address;

-- The requester’s driver’s license number, if available;
+- The requester’s driver’s license number, identification card number, or that last 4 digits of the voter's social security number, if available;

 - The requester’s relationship to the voter; and,